Have you ever thought about becoming a Parish Councillor?

 You will need to be available on Wednesday evenings to attend Parish Council meetings.
 The full Parish Council meets on the third Wednesday of every month.
 The Parish Council has two standing committees, Finance and Planning.

 Eligibility to stand

-You are eligible to stand for election to a parish or town council if you are:
+You are eligible to stand for election to a parish council if you are:

 A British citizen, or a citizen of the Commonwealth or the European Union, and

 18 years or older on the day you become nominated for election.